WOA-Project/SurfaceDuo-Guides/InstallWindows.md

 This step above will be needed every time you'll want to boot Windows.

-You should be thrown in Developer Menu. _This is not the case currently for 256GB devices._
+You should be thrown in Developer Menu.

 - Navigate with the volume up/down buttons to Mass Storage Mode, and press the Power Button to confirm.
 Once you're in Mass Storage Mode, we're ready to continue.